Leaked Brexit Document Depicts Government Fears Of Gridlock, Food Shortages, Unrest

 A government source told the Sunday Times: "This is not Project Fear — this is the most realistic assessment of what the public face with no deal.
 These are likely, basic, reasonable scenarios — not the worst case."

-The revelations come just before Boris Johnson takes his first official foreign trip as prime minister to meet with French President Emmanuel Macron and German Chancellor Angela Merkel in advance of this coming weekend's G7 summit in Biarritz, France.
+The revelations come just before Boris Johnson takes his first official foreign trip as prime minister to meet with French President Emmanuel Macron and German Chancellor Angela Merkel in advance of this coming weekend's G-7 summit in Biarritz, France.

 The Financial Times quoted government insiders who rebutted the document, saying it is not a realistic scenario for a no-deal Brexit and pointing out that it was written under the leadership of Johnson's predecessor, Theresa May, and does not reflect the preparations spearheaded by Johnson that are now underway.